bguerout/oleoduc/README.md

 Pipe streams together, forwards errors and returns a promisified stream.

-Based on [duplexer3](https://www.npmjs.com/package/duplexer3) and inspired by [multipipe](https://www.npmjs.com/package/multipipe), it is same as nodejs core [pipeline](https://nodejs.org/api/stream.html#stream_stream_pipeline_source_transforms_destination_callback) but with better error handling and stream composition capability.
+It is same as nodejs
+core [pipeline](https://nodejs.org/api/stream.html#stream_stream_pipeline_source_transforms_destination_callback) but
+with better error handling and stream composition capability.